game-design-driven/Create-Prepare-to-Dye/README.md

 ## Core values
 * Complex and unique automation
-* Radical simplifcation, No clutter.
+* Radical simplification, No clutter.
 Every item and block has a reason to be in the game.
 * Lower amount of tasks that aren't "making cool stuff"
 * Lightweight
 * Documentation
-* Customization - we have a clear gameplay loop we try to inforce, but if there is something that doesn't fit, you should be able to change it easily.
+* Customization - we have a clear gameplay loop we try to enforce, but if there is something that doesn't fit, you should be able to change it easily.

 ## Complex and unique automation:
-* Create - A core part of the pack, the uniqeue logistics and processes of the mod allow us to explore new teretory in problem solving and creative automation*1
+* Create - A core part of the pack, the unique logistics and processes of the mod allow us to explore new territory in problem solving and creative automation*1
 * Botania - Another core element of the run epxeriance.
-* Pneumaticraft - This mod has a lot of interesting systems to build on
 * Quark + oddities
 * Supplementaries